Private Practice

 What is the difference between a Psychologist and a Therapist in Spain?

-In Spain, 'Psicólogo General Sanitario' focuses on medical diagnosis and protocol-driven treatment.
+In Spain, 'Psicólogo General Sanitario' focuses on medical medical assessment and protocol-driven medical care.
 My therapy practice focuses on deep personal process, growth, and relational dynamics.

 How often do we meet and how long does a session last?